ZoyaV/ao_env/README.md

-# ao_env
+# Simple GYM environment for adaptive optics - ao_env

 ### About project
-This is a simple AO gym-environment based on the soapy library.
+This is a simple AO gym-environment based on the soapy library (https://github.com/AOtools/soapy).

 The library includes two environments with different metrics for evaluating agent behavior.